 - What is it?

-The EPAAS program assesses both the Environmental Management System (EMS) and compliance aspects of a garrison’s environmental program.
+The EPAS program assesses both the Environmental Management System (EMS) and compliance aspects of a garrison’s environmental program.
 A team performing a site visit normally consists of six to eight USAEC and Army garrison subject-matter experts.
 Teams typically spend a week visiting various locations on a garrison to ensure that operations meet the requirements of laws such as the Clean Air Act, Clean Water Act, and Hazardous Waste regulations (or corresponding Final Governing Standards (FGS) and Overseas Environmental Baseline Guidance Document (OEBGD) requirements for overseas garrisons) as well as Department of Defense (DoD) and Army requirements.